jacksund/simmate/README.md

 result = RelaxStructure.run(structure=my_structure)
 ```

 2. _**A Full-Feature Database.**_ Using all the data on our official site or your personal data, you can take advantage of Simmate's extremely powerful database API that is built off of [Django ORM](https://github.com/django/django).
-Simmate also brings together other databases and their data -- including those like ICSD, OCD, Materials Project, AFLOW, JARVIS, and others.
+Simmate also brings together third-party databases and their data -- including those like ICSD, OCD, Materials Project, AFLOW, JARVIS, and others.
 With so much data, being able to navigate it is critial:

 ```python
 # Here are some examples of querying the Simmate database for specific structures